Wincenty Szweycer

 Wincenty Konreli Feliks Szweycer (born 6 April 1810 in Wola Chynowska, d.
 6 June 1872 in Chociwie) was a Polish noble (ziemianin), an owner of Rzeczyca, participant of November Uprising and January Uprising.

+Biography

 Wincenty was born on 16 April 1810 in Wola Chynowska.
 He was son of Ludwik (1776-1835), an heir of Wola Drzazgowa, and Marianna de domo Piwor (1782-1842).

 He died suddenly on 6 June 1872 in Chociwie, where he visited his friend Jan Nepomucen Jaśkowski.
 Wincenty Szweycer was buried in Rzeczyca.

 Jaśkowski dedicated him a poem Na śmierć Wincentego Szwejcera w Rzeczycy.